threemmm/usa_visa_rescheduler/README.md

 - That's it!

 ### Multi Cities
-If you want to check multi cities and get the earliest date possible, you need to add their facility ids to `config.ini` (`FACILITY_ID_LIST`) and run `python multi_cities_visa.py` instead of `visa.py`
+If you want to check multi cities and get the earliest date possible (no matters what city), you need to add their facility ids to `config.ini`
+(`FACILITY_ID_LIST`) and run `python multi_cities_visa.py` instead of `visa.py`

 ## Acknowledgement